The Derby Probus Club

 Fran Sandham

 Fran is a Lecturer and freelance author and was editor of “Rough Guides” for several years.
 Prior to that he was in bookselling and the voluntary sector.
 He has travelled in over 50 countries and his talk is an account of his 3,500 mile solo walk across Africa, from the Atlantic on Namibia’s Skeleton Coast to the Indian Ocean at Zanzibar, the first time this had been achieved.
-Julian is a post-doctorate researcher and lecturer at Nottingham University, in the Astronomy department.

 March 12th The Humble Transistor